Asukhala/Asukhala/README.md

 - 👋 Hi, I’m @Asukhala
 - 👀 I’m interested in ... sports and movies
-- 🌱 I’m currently learning ...c and c++, will start python
+- 🌱 I’m currently upskilling myself ...Excel,SQL, Power BI
 - 💞️ I’m looking to collaborate on ... business analytics is my desired field to make my career
-- 📫 How to reach me ... amandeep sukhala on instagram
+- 📫 How to reach me ... amandeepsukhala on instagram

 <!---
 Asukhala/Asukhala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.